BarbWire-1/geometrix/README.md

 # geometrix
-A totally useless playfile with regular polygons
+A totally useless playfile to create regular polygons in Fitbit OS
 ## work in progress
 trying to get an idea how to structure using interfaces/classes/types